Frequently Asked Questions About VFC Enrollment

 Can I give VFC vaccine to my underinsured patients?

-No, unless you are a county health department, FQHC, or RHC.
-If not, you should refer the patient to the nearest FQHC, RHC, or county health department.
+No, unless you are an FQHC or RHC.
+If not, you should refer the patient to the nearest FQHC or RHC.

 What do I do if a patient presents with Medicaid and a third party insurance?